Scope-Infrastructure-Calismalari/devops-cicd/ch10-argocd-installation-to-local-machine.md

         NAME                                                       READY   AGE
         statefulset.apps/argocd-application-controller             1/1     3h32m

 5. In order to access the application running on the pod in the cluster, a service must be defined.
 For this, there are different options such as loadbalancer and ingress.
-We will use *Port Forwarding* in this tutorial:
+We will use *Port Forwarding* in this document:

     `kubectl port-forward svc/argocd-server -n argocd 8080:443`